llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

    your target and how it follows all the requirements and what work has been done and will need to be done to accommodate the official target requirements.
-   Make sure to expose any and all controversial issues, changes needed in the base code, table gen, etc.
+   Make sure to expose any and all controversial issues, changes needed in the base code, table gen, etc. See the :doc:`RFC process <RFCProcess>` documentation for more details.
 3. Once the response is positive, the LLVM community can start reviewing the actual patches (but they can be prepared before, to support the RFC).
 Create a sequence of N patches, numbered '1/N' to 'N/N' (make sure N is an actual